Application of small and wide angle X-ray scattering, reflectivity and grazing incidence diffraction.

 Claire Pizzey is Deputy Head of the Industrial Liaison group, taking specific responsibility for X-ray scattering experiments with or on behalf of industrial partners at Diamond.
 She works closely with the other members of Industrial Liaison team to provide a multi-disciplinary approach to solving real-world problems.

-Claire is a member of the committee for the Joint Colloids Group of the RSC and SCI and is currently Treasurer of the SCI's Colloid and Surface Chemistry Group.
+Claire was Treasurer of the SCI's Colloid and Surface Chemistry Group and also a member of the committee for the Joint Colloids Group of the RSC and SCI.

 My work covers the techniques of small and wide angle X-ray scattering, reflectivity and grazing incidence diffraction.
 These techniques allow structural investigation of a wide range of industrially relevant systems, in bulk samples and thin films, in the atomic to micron size regime.